 Imagine watching a movie with a friend on the same screen where you have the villain’s perspective and they have the hero’s point of view!

-The glasses named ‘Invisivision‘ is a simple yet effective pair of eyewear which use specific passive filters to separate and isolate multiple image streams being broadcast to the viewer on a single display.
+The glasses named ‘Invisivision’ is a simple yet effective pair of eyewear that use specific passive filters to separate and isolate multiple image streams being broadcast to the viewer on a single display.

-Using the glasses a user can know how their favourite scene would look like from another perspective.
+Using the glasses a user can know how their favorite scene would look from another perspective.

 The users can also choose which vantage point to observe the scene from; the hero, or the villain.